 How our tastes have changed and why we seem to prefer regional accents more now.

 The ‘plumby’ English accent immortalised by Harry Enfield and Paul Whitehouse’s characters Mr. Grayson and Mr. Cholmondley-Warner is seen by most as a quaint reminder of the past.
 Bizarrely some might say in fact that received pronunciation has become so rare and unfashionable that it’s endangered of extinction.
-Even the Queen has been questioned in becoming frightfully common.

 So, why the shift?
 How did regional accents become the norm?

 As TV and radio exploded into all our living rooms in the 1960s we fell in love with light entertainment, celebrity and soaps like Coronation Street which brought regional accents, for the first time, into our homes.

 Just as the BBC gave us RP in the early days, more recently it’s been leading the way in increasing the range and diversity of accents from the West Country burr to the North-East brogue – Once you listen out for it you can’t unhear it, trust me!